uoregon-libraries/uolib-primo-nui/README.md

 ### Setup

+Copy `docker-compose.override-example.yml` to `docker-compose.override.yml` to access the interface on port 8003, and find a few other options available.

 `views/UO` is our view code package.
 If you ever need to start fresh you can re-download it from the "back office", or acquire a fresh one from [here](https://github.com/ExLibrisGroup/primo-explore-package).

 to add a view to the development environment, ensure that the line: